 Who can participate?

-What documents do I have to submit if I want to participate?
+What kind of document should I send if I want to participate?

-A panel of judges (ZwickRoell Expert Committee and three internationally recognized professors) will determine the winner.
+A panel of judges (ZwickRoell experts committee and 3 internationally acknowledged professors) will nominate the winners.

 One of the main focuses of the Institute of Lightweight Engineering and Polymer Technology at TU Dresden is researching the failure mechanisms of fiber-reinforced composites.
 Aided by a computer tomography (CT) system, the group examines the formation of cracks under defined stress states at the institute.
 To help with this project, ZwickRoell built a 250 kN machine with a 1,000-Nm torque motor large enough to accommodate a CT scanner.

 In Oxford, scientists are busy researching silk.
 In addition to understanding the fascinating mechanical properties of silk, these researchers are also interested in its production.
 A silkworm's cocoon is traditionally unraveled to collect the silk.
 To demonstrate an alternative option, Beth Mortimer's group selected the following approach.